ashleygrobler04/game_map_examples/README.md

 * Generics might be confusing.
 * Involves a bit more code.
 * Probably requires a bit more memory to hold instances.
 Of course you should be reusing instances, so there you go.

+## Boxes

+### Description

+Because creating a 100x100 map with tiles would be tedious, error prone, and maddeningly long-winded, we instead create tiles using boxes.
+These are a rectangle of tiles, where we say "Let every tile from (10, 10) to (50, 50) be grass".

+There is an example and full test coverage of that as well in `box.py`.